PBS 57 of X — The Bootstrap Grid

-The first of the two columns will contain three sections, and the second the aside that contains the small table and figure.
-As things stand the three sections are independent elements, so they’ll need to be grouped together.
+The first of the two columns will contain three sections.
+The second column will contain the aside that contains the small table and figure.
+As things stand the three sections are independent elements; so they’ll need to be grouped together.
 We do this by wrapping a

 <div> around them.
 We’ll use this

 <div> as the first column in the first row of the nested grid, so we need to give it the class

 col (so it uses all the room we don’t assign to the aside).

 The table and figure are already grouped together in the aside; so we can just convert that to our second column by giving it the class